âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 And guess what?
 Some words work better than others.Â

-So, whether youâre closing high-ticket deals, overcoming concerns, or nudging hesitant buyers over the finish line, this list of 25 power words and phrases will be your secret weapon.
+So, whether youâre closing high-ticket deals, overcoming concerns, or nudging hesitant buyers over the finish line, this list of 25 power words and phrases will give you practical direction, much like a strong sales pitch example that actually works in real conversations.

-Letâs dive in and supercharge your sales game!
+Letâs dive in and supercharge your sales call script game!

 The Psychology Behind Persuasive Sales Language

-Why do some sales words make people excited to buy, while others make them tune out?
-It all comes down to human psychology.
+Why do some sales words get people excited to buy, but others make them lose interest?
+It all comes down to how people think.

 â